Actionable Book Summary: Elon Musk: Tesla, SpaceX, and the Quest for a Fantastic Future by Ashlee Vance

 Not only that many of us have no clear idea of what they want to do with their lives, but this lack of purpose is passed onto their children.
 We should strive to change this.
 Once we find our higher purpose, we should later try to pass it to our kids and to others around.

-Here I am not talking about finding a good stable job, no, I mean something greater than that.
+Here Elon Musk is not talking about finding a good stable job, no, he means finding something greater than that.
 Working, pursuing something that will one day help humanity advance.
 Something lasting, meaningful.
-Being rich has no real value if later you’re just keeping all of your money for yourself or your job doesn’t help others.
+Being rich has no real value if you’re later just keeping all of your money for yourself or your job doesn’t help others.

 For example, Musk’s determination for clean solar energy is admirable and inspiring.
 In 2014, he made all Tesla patents and analysts public.
 With this action, he wanted to help other companies build electric cars more easily, which will inevitably help mankind.